Understanding a Seed Catalog

 Open-Pollinated vs. Hybrid

-Open pollinated plants, usually denoted OP means the plants are pollinated by wind or insects.
+Open pollinated seeds and plants, usually denoted OP means the plants are pollinated by wind or insects.
 If you plant a seed from an open pollinated variety, it will look the same next year.

-Heirloom plants are open-pollinated plants that have been around for at least 50 years.
-If you are planning on saving seeds from your vegetables to plant next year, you need to plant open-pollinated varieties.
+Heirloom seeds and plants are open pollinated plants that have been around for at least 50 years.
+If you are planning on saving seeds from your vegetables to plant in next year’s garden, you need to grow open-pollinated varieties.

 There has been a lot of discussion lately as to whether open pollinated and heirloom varieties are better than hybrids.
 I personally feel they both have their place.